nitetemp/datarak/README.md

 # datarak
-unstructured database for organisational data for situation awareness
+mobile unstructured database for organisational data for situation awareness